Amaka-tech/Hotel-Revenue-Management-Analysis/README.md

    - Filter
    - Text box

-*Please Note: I have attached the file for my completed [PowerBI project](PowerBI_Project-Okonkwo-Chiamaka-I.pbix) for reference*
+*Please Note: I have attached the file for my completed [PowerBI project](PowerBI_Project-Okonkwo-Chiamaka-I.pbix) for reference as I could not include all screenshots of my work*

 ---
 ## Data Modelling: